heades/CV/cv.md

 # University/College Service:

-- Faculty Chair of the School of Computer and Cyber Sciences Colloquium Series (Spring 2020 -- Present)

 - SCCS Promotion and Tenure Committee (Fall 2020 -- Present)

-- Faculty Chair of the School of Computer and Cyber Sciences Chapter of Upsilon Pi Epsilon (UPE), the International Honor Society for the Computing and Information Disciplines (Spring 2019 -- Present)

 - Member of the Graduate School of Augusta University (Spring 2019 -- Present)

-- CURS Faculty Advisory Committee (2017--Present)

 - SCCS Faculty Affairs Committee, Augusta University (2017--Present)

+- Faculty Chair of the School of Computer and Cyber Sciences Colloquium Series (Spring 2020 -- Spring 2021)

+- Faculty Chair of the School of Computer and Cyber Sciences Chapter of Upsilon Pi Epsilon (UPE), the International Honor Society for the Computing and Information Disciplines (Spring 2019 -- Spring 2021)

+- CURS Faculty Advisory Committee (2017--2022)

-- IT Advisory Committee: Research Advisory Subcommittee (2016--Present)
+- IT Advisory Committee: Research Advisory Subcommittee (2016--2021)

 - SCCS Masters in Computer Science Proposal Committee (Spring 2019)